tttapa/py-build-cmake/examples/minimal/README.md

 including the C and CMake files.
 The README.md and LICENSE files mentioned in the metadata are included automatically, and so is the entire Python package directory.
 You can use the `exclude` option to exclude specific files.
+Referenced directories are always included/excluded recursively.
+The `'**'` glob pattern is not supported.

 ```toml
 [tool.py-build-cmake.cmake]